petersbattaglia/drf-saml2-auth/README.rst

 What does this plugin do?
 =========================

+This plugin provides an API endpoint for your DRF app that your existing SPA can navigate to to begin an authenitcation flow with a SAML2 SSO authentication service.
-This plugin takes over Django's login page and redirect the user to a SAML2 SSO authentication service.
-Once the user is logged in and redirected back, the plugin will check if the user is already in the system.
-If not, the user will be created using Django's default UserModel, otherwise the user will be redirected to their last visited page.
+Once the user is logged in and redirected back, the plugin will update/create the user in the django user model, redirect to the page of the SPAs choosing, while delivering a secure cookie to the SPA to use for future requests.